Topics in String Theory and Quantum Gravity: Field-theoretical approach to quantum gravity

-Although the previous result tells us that it is impossible to classify four-dimensional topologies in general, we can try to classify the topologies in some subclass of four-dimensional manifolds.
-For example we can impose the restriction to the sector with trivial fundamental group $\pi_{1}(M)=0$.
-Let us begin by defining the Kirby-Siebenman invariant for a manifold $M$: $\alpha(M)\in {\bf Z}_{2}$ such that $\alpha(M)=0$ if the manifold $M\times S^{1}$ admits a smooth structure and $\alpha(M)=1$ if it does not.
-A theorem by M. Freedman states that if $M$ is a compact connected manifold with trivial fundamental group then it is classified by $H_{2}(M,{\bf Z})$, the second homology group and the Kirby-Siebenman invariant $\alpha(M)$.
+Although the previous result implies that it is impossible to classify four-dimensional topologies in general, we can still try to classify topologies within some subclass of four-dimensional manifolds.
+For example, we can restricts ourselves to the sector with trivial fundamental group,~$\pi_{1}(M)=0$.
+Given a manifold~$M$, let us begin by defining the Kirby-Siebenmann invariant~$\alpha(M)\in \mathbb{Z}_{2}$ such that $\alpha(M)=0$ if the manifold $M\times S^{1}$ admits a smooth structure and $\alpha(M)=1$ if it does not.
+A theorem by M. Freedman states that if $M$ is a compact, connected manifold with trivial fundamental group, then it is classified by it second homology group,~$H^{2}(M,\mathbb{Z})$, and the Kirby-Siebenmann invariant, $\alpha(M)$.